JTYKolesar/configure-ad/README.md

 <img src="https://i.imgur.com/tiC5aA4.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

-- Name your Virtual Machine anyway you want (this example uses **DC-01**)
+- Name your Virtual Machine anyway you want (this example uses **DC-01**).
-  - Resource Group is automatically given a name when naming the Virtual Machine, but you can change it if you wish.
+  - Resource Group is automatically given a name when naming the Virtual Machine, but you can change it if you wish (this example uses **DC-01_group**).
-- Change the Region that best suites your location (this example uses **(US) West US 3**)
+- Change the Region that best suites your location (this example uses **(US) West US 3**).
-- Change the Image to a Windows Server, as this will become our Domain Controller VM (this example uses **Windows Server 2022 Datacenter: Azure Edition**)
+- Change the Image to a Windows Server, as this will become our Domain Controller VM (this example uses **Windows Server 2022 Datacenter: Azure Edition**).
-- Make sure the Size is adequate enough to run this server (this example uses **Standard_E2s_v3 - 2 vcpus, 16 GiB memory**)
+- Make sure the Size is adequate enough to run this server (this example uses **Standard_E2s_v3 - 2 vcpus, 16 GiB memory**).
-- Create a username of your choice and password (this example uses **dcuser**)
+- Create a username of your choice and password (this example uses **dcuser**).
-- IF there is a Checkbox at the end, make sure that is CHECKED!
+- IF there is a Licensing Checkbox at the end, make sure that is CHECKED!
-- Click "Review + create", then once Validation passed, click "Create".
+- Skip everything else and click "Review + create", then once Validation passed, click "Create".

 <p>
 <img src="https://i.imgur.com/AsbGinQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

+<h3>&#9312; Create a Client VM</h3>

+- Follow the same steps as before for creating a virtual machine.
+  - However, the Resource Group should be assigned to the one created for the Domain Controller VM (this example uses **DC-01_group**).
+- Change the Image to a Windows OS (this example uses **Windows 10 Pro, version 22H2 - x64 Gen2**)

 <p>
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.